khushiBiyani/DAA_Assignment2/README.md

    4. List of nodes in left partition
    5. List of nodes in right partition

-*  To run Task 5 ad Task 6 - To find best fitting lines using segmented least square algorithm
+*  To run Task 5 and Task 6 - To find best fitting lines using segmented least square algorithm
-   * Run the file SegLeastSq.cpp
+   * Compile and Run the file SegLeastSq.cpp
     * Write the input into input.txt in the format:
     1. No. of points
     2. Points ( x y ) in next N subsequent lines